Puzzor/puzzor.github.io/about.md

 title: About
 ---

-I am a PhD student in IIE, my research is mainly on fuzzing.
+I am a PhD student in IIE, my research is mainly on software&system security.

-CVEs I got (don't update this page often)

 ### Microsoft CVEs